UoW-ATM/joas_air_rail_network_analysis/README.md

 Delgado, L., Trapote-Barreira, C., Montlaur, A., Bolić, T., & Gurtner, G. (2023). _Airlines’ network analysis on an air-rail multimodal system_.
 Journal of Open Aviation Science, 1(2). https://doi.org/10.59490/joas.2023.7223

 ### i.
 Abstract <a name="about_abstract"></a>
 This article explores the potential impact of short-haul flight bans in Spain.
 We build the rail and flight network for the Spanish peninsula, merging openly available ADS-B-based data, for the reconstruction of air schedules and aircraft rotations, and rail operator data, for the modelling of the rail network.
-We then simulate a ban that would remove flights having a suitable train replacement, i.e., representing a trip shorter than a threshold that we vary continuously up to 15-h.
+We then simulate a ban that would remove flights having a suitable train replacement, i.e., representing a trip shorter than a threshold that we vary continuously up to 15 hours.
 We study the impact in terms of 1) air route reduction, 2) aircraft utilisation and fleet downsizing for airlines, 3) airport infrastructure relief and rail network requirements, 4) CO2 emissions, and 5) possible itineraries and travel times for passengers.
 We find that a threshold of 3 hours (banning all flights with a direct rail alternative faster than three hours) presents some notable advantages in emissions while keeping the aircraft utilisation rate at an adequate level.
 Interestingly, the passengers would then experience an increase in their itinerary options, with only a moderate increase in their total travelling times.

 ## 2. Setup <a name="setup"></a>